 Uncovering the potential on the shelves of drug libraries

-Facilitated by DPUK, scientists at the University of Oxford are investigating the behaviour of drugs developed by AstraZeneca (AZ) on the cell models derived from DPUK cohorts.
+Facilitated by DPUK, scientists at the University of Oxford are investigating the behaviour of drugs developed by AstraZeneca (AZ) on patient-specific cell models.
 They are looking to see if they can be used to target a range of neurodegenerative diseases, including Alzheimer's and Parkinson's diseases.

 This important work started as a meeting of minds at a scientific conference.
 DPUK’s Stem Cell Network Lead and the Head of Neuroscience Area Therapy at AZ conceived of the idea to re-examine thousands of AZ compounds through a resource that until now has not been available to industry scientists.

 State-of-the-art technology helped to secure the partnership

 DPUK invested in industry-scale stem cell processing technology at five UK university sites.
 The highly-automated technologies installed in the Stem Cells Network are now able to efficiently support collaborations with industry in discovering drugs that have therapeutic implications for neurodegenerative disease.

 The technology we now have in Oxford vastly improves the efficiency, accuracy and precision of the biochemical testing we carry out here.
 Now that we are using equivalent technology, it means that industry are willing to engage with the expertise we can offer, and we can pool resources.

 - Dr Deepak Kumar, Stem Cell Research Manager, University of Oxford

 Working together to make the most of shared resources

 DPUK enabled universities and industry to pool the best of their resources: over 4000 compounds and drugs developed by AZ and patient-specific cell models developed in the Wade-Martins' lab at the University of Oxford.